-Like any flooring, engineered hardwood will fade if exposed to sunlight and UV rays.
+Like any flooring, engineered hardwood will fade over time if exposed to sunlight and UV rays.

 Unfortunately, covering your space with an area rug or large piece of furniture will make things worse.
 Your floor will still fade, but only the exposed area.
 So, aside from lightened wood, you’ll also have noticeable spots.

 The lesson?
 Treat engineered wood like any hardwood floor.
 Use blinds and curtains to minimize the amount of direct sunlight beating down on your floor.

 Engineered hardwood is not maintenance-free.
 Far from it.
-Like cork & other solid varieties, it will still dent, scratch and scar.
+Like cork and other solid varieties, it will still dent, scratch, and scar.

 If you have pets or a fondness for heels, understand that your floors will scratch.
 And while some people feel these blemishes show character, others may cringe at the first site of scarring.
 If you’re part of the latter group, wood-look tile might be a better choice.

 Think you’ll save money on engineered hardwood?
 Not so fast.
 In truth, quality engineered hardwood costs about the same as solid hardwood (and even laminate); sometimes more.

 Pricing varies by location and manufacturer.
 But on average, expect to pay between $4.00-$7.00 per square foot.